Analog Telephony... How We Got Here, and What's Happening Now?

 The controlling factor for an Internet connection is the upload speed if the pipe isn't a symmetrical line (same up and down speeds).
 ADSL is a really bad choice for VoIP since it's asymmetrical, with upload bandwidth topping out at maybe 750 thousand bits and download speeds at maybe 6 million bits per second.
 Even if ADSL2 is available it usually doesn't offer high upload speeds.

 If each VoIP phone call takes maybe 100 thousand bits per second of bandwidth (a reasonable number to figure on average), you can have maybe 7 simultaneous conversations on an ADSL line dedicated to VoIP, with 750 up.
-If you're sharing that ADSL line with email, music, files and movies, you're down to maybe a couple of VoIP calls before things start sounding pretty bad.
+If you're sharing that ADSL line with email, music, files, and movies, you're down to maybe a couple of VoIP calls before things start sounding pretty bad.

 SDSL or T1s are a better choice for voice, but you need a good Internet provider (not that easy to find!).

-Generally speaking Internet pipes from the cable company, U-verse or FIOS aren't a good choice to use with VoIP because all of the subscribers in a neighborhood are sharing the same pipe to the Internet from the "terminal" in the neighborhood.
+Generally speaking, Internet pipes from the cable company, U-verse or FIOS aren't a good choice to use with VoIP because all of the subscribers in a neighborhood are sharing the same pipe to the Internet from the "terminal" in the neighborhood.
 If a lot of subscribers are downloading movies at the same time as your VoIP voice calls your calls are going to sound pretty bad at times (but fine at other times).
 You have absolutely no control over what the other subscribers are doing, so you have absolutely no control over the quality of the sound of the business phone calls with these types of Internet connections.

 Business class DSL or T1s are absolutely needed for a successful implementation of VoIP (assuming your Internet provider has a big enough pipe to the Internet to service all the subscribers from that Central Office).
-And a dedicated pipe for VoIP makes a lot more sense than sharing that pipe with the rest of the Internet traffic from the office.
+A dedicated pipe for VoIP makes a lot more sense than sharing that pipe with the rest of the Internet traffic from the office.

-Unfortunately it's difficult to impossible to convince a business owner to spend more money when they were told they would "save money" by going with VoIP, using their existing network and Internet bandwidth - and getting rid of those expensive evil phone company POTS and T1 lines.
+Unfortunately, it's difficult to impossible to convince a business owner to spend more money when they were told they would "save money" by going with VoIP, using their existing network and Internet bandwidth - and getting rid of those expensive evil phone company POTS and T1 lines.

 On the good side we're all being conditioned to accept pretty horrible sounding phone calls compared to the old TDM networks / phone systems.
 In 1970 there would have been a revolt against the phone company if calls sounded like they do today.
 Cell phones began that change.
 We were just happy to not be tied to our landline phone all day long.

-Signup to receive my monthly blog by email.
 I assure you I'll have a new blog post if bio-medical engineers find a way to get a USB connector into our heads so we don't need those inefficient analog mouths or ears anymore.